-The law requires the Board to report its findings, conclusions, and recommendations to Congress and the Secretary not less than two times per year.
+The law requires the Board to report its findings, conclusions, and recommendations to Congress and the Secretary.
 The legislative history of the NWPAA makes clear that the Board cannot compel DOE to accept Board recommendations, but DOE is expected to heed the Board's advice or clearly state why it does not.
 According to the NWPAA, "the Board shall cease to exist not later than one year after the date on which the Secretary begins disposal of high-level radioactive waste or spent nuclear fuel in a repository."